Bund für Umwelt und Naturschutz Deutschland: Campaigns against large-scale projects

 As an advocate for environmental protection and nature conservation, BUND has taken action against several large-scale projects in particular.

 For example, a closing mass by Pope Benedict XVI was originally planned near Hangelar for the World Youth Day 2005.
 The BUND objected to the official approval.
 Prior clearance of explosive ordnance on the grounds of the Hangelar airfield, the planned 'Pope's Hill' and the road construction for the large-scale event would have had too great an impact on fauna and flora in the Hangelarer Heide nature reserve.
 The organisers moved the closing service to the Marienfeld in Kerpen.

-In February 2003, the BUND, together with the NABU, filed a lawsuit against the planned Butendiek offshore wind farm at the Hamburg Higher Regional Court.
+In February 2003, the BUND, together with Naturschutzbund Deutschland (NABU), filed a lawsuit against the planned Butendiek offshore wind farm at the Hamburg Higher Regional Court.
 They argued that there were enough ecologically sound alternatives for the location.
 The lawsuit was dismissed on the grounds that the BUND and NABU, as plaintiffs, could not claim a violation of their own rights.
 A spokesperson for the Federal Ministry for the Environment criticised the lawsuit and stated that the construction of the wind farm would actually have a positive impact on nature, as fishing in the surrounding area would be restricted, for example.

 Since the end of the 1970s, the former Hambacher Gruppe (Hambach Group) and later also the BUND have been campaigning against the Hambach lignite mine and for the preservation of the Hambacher Forest.
 Since 2009, the BUND has filed lawsuits against the approval of the second framework operating plan, against the relocation of the A 4 motorway due to opencast mining, and against the approval of the main operating plan for 2011–2014.
 In November 2017, the BUND initially failed in its further lawsuit against the approval of the third framework operating plan for 2020–2030 and the main operating plan for 2018–2020 before the Administrative Court of Cologne.
 A settlement proposal by the court chamber to protect the Hambach Forest was rejected by RWE and the defendant state.

 BUND immediately lodged an appeal with the competent Higher Administrative Court for the State of North Rhine-Westphalia (OVG).
 On 5 October 2018, BUND obtained a preliminary injunction from the OVG in Münster halting the clearing of the Hambach Forest.

 On 6 October, a large demonstration organised by BUND took place in the forest with approximately 50,000 participants.
 After the lawsuit was dismissed by the Cologne Administrative Court in March 2019, BUND filed an appeal with the Higher Administrative Court in Münster in August 2019; the clearing ban remains in place for the time being.